abinit/abinit/doc/tutorial/eph4zpr.md

 ## Calculation of the ZPR for XXX

-In this tutorial, we prefer to focus on the EPH part so we skip completely the DFPT computation and provide pre-computed DDB and POT1 files obtained with a xxx $\qq$-mesh.
+In this tutorial, we prefer to focus on the EPH part so we bypass the DFPT computation by providing pre-computed DDB and POT1 files obtained with a xxx $\qq$-mesh.
 We also provide a DEN.nc file that can be used to perform a NSCF calculation including empty states.

 First of all, let's merge the DDB files using the following input file: